Sell on your terms. No Commissions - No Fees - Any Condition

 Is There a Redemption Period for Homeowners in New York?

-Unlike some states, New York does not have a redemption period after a foreclosure sale.
+Unlike some states, New York has no redemption period after a foreclosure sale.
 A redemption period would allow homeowners to reclaim their property by paying what they owe plus fees following the auction.
-This option is unavailable in New York, so homeowners should be aware of this.
+This option is unavailable in New York, so homeowners should know this.

 Although there is no redemption period following the auction, homeowners can look into other options before the auction.
 This could include negotiating with the lender or contemplating a short sale.
 Understanding the outcomes of a foreclosure auction and their options can assist homeowners in better managing this difficult time.